Kinneloa Fire: Background

 By October 1993, California had experienced a full six years of severe drought between 1986 and 1992, which contributed to a build-up of dead and dry brush in Southern California.
 This was followed by a wet winter in 1992–1993, which allowed new grass and brush to grow in the spring and then dry out once more by October.
-Southern California mountain vegetation is rife with plant species like chamise and manzanita, which comprise chapparal, the flammable oils of which and resins slow to rot or decay make it one of the most fire-prone plant communities.
+Southern California mountain vegetation is rife with plant species like chamise and manzanita, which comprise chaparral, the flammable oils of which and resins slow to rot or decay make it one of the most fire-prone plant communities.

 This map of relative humidity at 12Z (4:00 am.
 PDT, when the fire began) on Oct 27 shows widespread low RH levels across Southern California.

 On October 27, 1993, the National Park Service morning report read:

 Red flag warnings are in effect for low humidity and strong north to east winds in much of central and southern California.
 A red flag watch also remains in effect for low humidity and gusty winds in northern inland valleys.
 Initial attack and possible large fires are expected to continue in California due to these conditions.

 The red flag warnings in Southern California were due to forecast Santa Ana winds—a regular meteorological phenomenon in the autumn, generated when a high-pressure system builds in the Great Basin.
 The system pushes air clockwise, downwards from the northeast into the Los Angeles Basin, heating and drying it as it descends.
 The airmass also accelerates as it is forced through gaps in the mountains or over ridges, creating strong downslope winds.
 Studies of historical charcoal records indicate that large wildfires driven by Santa Ana winds have long been a natural part of chaparral landscapes in Southern California, even accounting for human-driven changes in fire suppression and fire ignitions over time.

 In addition to the forecast winds of 15–25 mph, temperatures on October 27 were forecast to reach around 90 F. The overall resulting weather pattern concerned regional fire officials, and the Angeles National Forest was closed to recreational usage between October 27 and 29.

 The Kinneloa Fire was one of a rash of wildfires that broke out across Southern California in late October 1993, most of them driven by the same episode of Santa Ana winds.
 These included the Laguna Fire in Orange County, the Green Meadow Fire in Ventura County, the Ortega Fire in Riverside County, and several others.